aganse/fowl_fairy_code/README.md

 "congratulations, human, if you have deciphered this code then you..."
 ```

+Alas you'll have to run the code (or at least view the Python notebook) to find the rest of the message, which
-Admittedly the contents may not be exactly literary or original, but certainly worth the fun of deciphering them!
+does have a few errors from the algorithm but is fairly readable.
+Admittedly the content may not be exactly
+literary or original, but certainly worth the fun of deciphering!